 At the Detroit Zoo

 The male eland is much larger than the female.
 The eland is a fawn color with white, vertical stripes on its body.
 It turns bluish-grey with age and some even turn completely black.
-Its horns turn in a corkscrew pattern and it can grow up to 5 feet long.
+Its horns turn in a corkscrew pattern.
 Hanging from its throat and neck is a dewlap, which is believed to help keep the eland cool in the heat.
 The male has a small patch of black hair on its dewlap and on its forehead.
 The eland has a short, erect mane and a small tuft of hair on the tip of its tail that is usually black.

 Scientific name: Taurotragus oryx